-It was late July and I had just posted a meet up with our playgroup, our destination, Rolling Hills Water Park in Ypsilanti, MI.
+It was late July and I had just posted a meet-up with our playgroup, our destination, Rolling Hills Water Park in Ypsilanti, MI.
 As a mom I was slightly terrified, how was I going to watch all three kiddos go in three different directions at a water park?
-Turns out one of the best thing I ever did was to make the event a playdate meet up!
+Turns out one of the best things I ever did was to make the event a playdate meet-up!
 Many eyes and hands make for light work when it comes to watching children.
-Playgroup moms are like an extension of oneself.
+Playgroup moms are like an extension of themselves.
 We each divided and conquered the water park that day.
-Two moms took a group of kiddos to the lazy river, another two took kids to the water slides, two stayed by the splash area with toddlers, and it was such a relaxing, enjoyable, and fun day for all of us, moms and kiddos.
+Two moms took a group of kiddos to the lazy river, another two took kids to the water slides, and two stayed by the splash area with toddlers, and it was such a relaxing, enjoyable, and fun day for all of us, moms and kiddos.
 Seven years later and we are still continuing the tradition!

 Our Experience with ISR Self-Rescue Swim Classes

 Last year, I signed my four-year-old son Lucas up for what turned out to be a somewhat disastrous swim class.
 At the beginning of the first lesson, I explained to the teenaged instructor that it was his first swim class and that while he was comfortable in the water in general, he was a little nervous about the class.
 She nodded and then instructed him to “safety slide into the pool and do three bops.”
 Lucas stared at her blankly, so she repeated her instructions more loudly.
 When he still didn’t do anything (what on earth is a bop??) she just moved on to the next kid and left my son sitting in confusion on the edge of the pool.